JediBantha/JKUnboundLite/readme.txt

 Force Powers scale indefinitely.
 Mind Trick 4 can now charm enemies in combat as well as taking control of a target while undetected.
 Holocrons have been reworked to add to the player's current Force level if the Power in question is already known.
+The 'Hack' function from MP has been fully ported into SP.

 *Jedi and up:
 Noghri gas clouds now have a chance to poison their victims.